jl33-ai/OpenDating/README.md

 3. Start contributing!

 ## contributing
 This repository contains only the [matchmaking algorithm](https://github.com/jl33-ai/OpenDating/blob/main/src/algorithm.ts).
-The backend remains private for security.
+The backend is private for security.

 You can help improve the algorithm by:
 - Opening a [Pull Request]()